Kiwi Keepers Pilot Embeds Pro-Nature Identity in Young Learners

 Joseph Merz

-To reinforce this identity during the 12-month pilot, children received a personalised photo ID, lanyard, and badge.
-These simple tools made eco-friendly behaviour feel natural and celebrated.
+To support the reinforcement of this identity during the 12-month pilot, children also received a personalised photo ID, lanyard, and badge.

 “Within two days we were getting reports of behaviour change occurring.
 The first was when a child in the class was about to squash a spider, and then stopped and said, ‘I can’t!
 I’m a Kiwi Keeper!’” recalls Joseph.